-The Trustee made the decision in the 2021/22 year to divest of the funds previously managed by AMP Capital Investors (New Zealand) Ltd. These were replaced by funds managed by Harbour Asset Management Ltd in relation to the Schemes' investment exposure to New Zealand equities and listed property asset classes, and by funds managed by ANZ New Zealand Investments Limited (ANZI) in relation to the Schemes' investment exposure to international equities and international fixed interest.
-ANZI also retain the New Zealand fixed interest and cash asset classes.
-The divestment and reinvestment took place in three tranches during August 2021.
+The Scheme uses two fund managers.
+Harbour Asset Management Ltd ("HAM") manage the assets in relation to the Schemes' investment exposure to New Zealand equities, listed property asset, international fixed interest, New Zealand fixed interest and cash asset classes.
+Mercer (NZ) Limited ("Mercer") manage the assets in relation to the Schemes' investment exposure to international equities.
+Prior to July 2024, the international equities, international fixed interest, New Zealand fixed interest and cash asset classes were managed by ANZ New Zealand Investments Limited ("ANZI").

-The Automatic Fund invests in products offered by Harbour Asset Management Ltd and ANZ Investments Limited.
-The objective of this Fund is to achieve the optimum long-term outcome by accepting a higher investment risk in the early stages of a member's working life as a trade for higher returns.
-So when a member is young the Automatic Fund provides greater exposure to investments with the potential for growth such as overseas and New Zealand equities.
-Each month as the member gets older the Automatic Fund will automatically and smoothly change their investments to a more conservative mix by increasing the member's exposure to income assets such as fixed interest securities and cash.
-The Aggressive Fund invests in products offered by Harbour Asset Management Ltd and ANZ Investments Limited.
-The objective of this Fund is to achieve a high level of real returns over the medium to long-term through substantial investment in equities, accepting that the returns may be subject to significant short-term variations.
+The investment objectives of the Automatic Fund are to achieve the optimum long-term outcome by accepting a higher investment risk and return volatility in the early stages of a member's working life as a trade for higher returns.
+As the Automatic Fund adjusts members' target investments based on age, it is a life cycle investment option for the purposes of the FMCA.

+The investment objectives of the Aggressive Fund are to achieve a high level of real returns over the medium to long term primarily through substantial investment in equities, accepting that the returns may be subject to significant short-term variations.

-The Growth Fund invests in products offered by Harbour Asset Management Ltd and ANZ Investments Limited.
-The objective of this Fund is to achieve positive real returns through investment in growth assets, while controlling volatility through full diversification of the Fund's assets.
+The investment objectives of the Growth Fund are to achieve positive real returns over the medium to long term through investment in growth assets, while managing volatility through diversification of the Fund's assets.

-The Balanced Fund invests in products offered by Harbour Asset Management Ltd and ANZ Investments Limited.
-The objective of this Fund is to reduce the chance of negative returns over the short to medium term through higher proportions of investment in defensive assets, such as cash and bonds, while still providing an opportunity for positive real returns over the long-term by investing a proportion of the Fund in growth assets such as equities and property.
+The investment objectives of the Balanced Fund are to reduce the likelihood of negative returns over the short to medium term through higher proportions of investment in defensive assets, such as cash and bonds, while still providing a reasonable opportunity for positive real returns over the longer term by investing a reasonable proportion of the Fund in growth assets such as equities and property.

-The Conservative Fund invests in products offered by Harbour Asset Management Ltd and ANZ Investments Limited.
-The objective of this Fund is to reduce the chance of negative returns over the shortterm through higher proportions of investment in defensive assets, such as cash and bonds, while still providing an opportunity for positive real returns over the long-term by investing a proportion of the Fund in growth assets such as equities and property.
+The investment objectives of the Conservative Fund are to reduce the likelihood of negative returns over the short term with higher proportions of investment in defensive assets, such as cash and bonds, while still providing an opportunity for positive real returns over the longer term by investing a smaller proportion of the assets in growth assets such as equities and property.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SUMMARY OF MATERIAL ACCOUNTING POLICY INFORMATION